Tandridge District: Composition

 The twelve Residents Association councillors sit with the Oxted and Limpsfield Residents Group as the "Residents' Alliance" which forms the council's administration.
-The next election is due 7 May 2026.

 Premises

 The council is based at the Council Offices on Station Road East in Oxted (the building is actually in the parish of Limpsfield).
 The building was purpose-built for the council in 1989 on the site of the old Godstone Rural District Council's headquarters.

 Elections

 Since the last boundary changes in 2024, the council has comprised 43 councillors representing 18 wards, with each ward electing one, two or three councillors.
-Elections are held three years out of every four, with roughly a third of the council elected each time to serve a four-year term.
-Surrey County Council elections are held in the fourth year of the cycle when there are no district council elections.
+Elections were held three years out of every four, with roughly a third of the council elected each time to serve a four-year term.
+Surrey County Council elections were held in the fourth year of the cycle when there were no district council elections.

+Further district council elections were cancelled in 2026, and an election for the new East Surrey Council was held instead.
+East Surrey Council will formally come into being and take over local government functions in the area on 1 April 2027, at which point Tandridge District Council and the district of Tandridge will be abolished.

 Parishes

 The entire district is divided into civil parishes.
 The former Caterham and Warlingham Urban District was an unparished area until 2000, when six parishes were created covering that area: Caterham-on-the-Hill, Caterham Valley, Chaldon, Warlingham, Whyteleafe and Woldingham.
 None of Tandridge's parish councils are styled as a "town council".
 The Royal Mail classes Caterham, Godstone, Lingfield, Oxted, Warlingham, and Whytleafe as post towns.